xmos/lib_i2s/doc/rst/i2s.rst

 Clock configuration
 ...................

-For the |I2S| master and TDM components is it the application's responsibility to set up and start the internal clock used for the master clock before calling the component.
+For the TDM components is it the application's responsibility to set up and start the internal clock used for the master clock before calling the component.